apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 - `BaseBrowserController` -> `BrowserController`
 - `BaseBrowserPlugin` -> `BrowserPlugin`

+### EnqueueStrategy

+The `EnqueueStrategy` has been changed from an enum to a string literal type.
+All its values and their meaning remain unchanged.

 ## Upgrading to v0.5

 This section summarizes the breaking changes between v0.4.x and v0.5.0.